 The Cash to Income Ratio is a liquidity ratio.
-This shows the relationship between the cash flow and the operating income of a firm.
-In other words, it indicates how much dollars of cash actually flows, per dollar of operating income of the company, from its operating activities.
+This shows the relationship between the cash flow and a firm’s operating income.
+In other words, it indicates how much dollars of cash actually flows per dollar of operating income of the company from its operating activities.

 Formula for Cash to Income Ratio

 As said above, one can calculate it by dividing the cash flow from operations (CFO) by operating income.
 Putting it into a formula:

 Cash to Income Ratio = Cash flow from operations (CFO)/Operating Income

 CFO here is the net cash that a company generates from operating activities only.
 One can easily get this figure from the company’s cash flow statement.
 Other cash flows are ignored for this calculation.